gicentre/elm-vegalite/docs/helloWorlds/README.md

 The template to do this can be very similar to the simple [HelloWorld](../helloWorld/README.md) example.
 The difference being that instead of a single `<div>` into which a visualization is inserted, you provide a sequence of `<div>` containers each with some unique id.

-There is also a minor change to the `vegeEmbed` function call so it references a collection of named specifications corresponding to each of the unique IDs of the `<div>` containers.
+There is also a minor change to the `vegaEmbed` function call so it references a collection of named specifications corresponding to each of the unique IDs of the `<div>` containers.

 You can copy this example to a file `helloWorlds.html` somewhere on your machine: